 Blended families, for example, may wish to set up a trust to guarantee that each kid gets their inheritance if one spouse dies before the other.
 These measures may assist in preventing future unfair treatment or arguments.

 Trustworthy can help you keep your estate planning documents in one safe place where your family will always be able to find them.
-Learn more about how Trustworthy can help estate planning choices for blended families with a free 14-day trial.
+Learn more about how Trustworthy can help estate planning choices for blended families.
+Try it free.

 Related: When Should You Get an Estate Plan?